takac/vim-hardtime/README.md

 where you need to move down lines, and you can still move that one character over to make that edit.

-### Resource to help you kick the bad habits
+### Resources to help you kick the bad habits

 - Drew Neil has a great blog post on [Habit breaking, habit making](http://vimcasts.org/blog/2013/02/habit-breaking-habit-making/)
-- Pratising some [Vim golf](http://vimgolf.com/) will certainly improve you movement skills
+- Practising some [Vim golf](http://vimgolf.com/) will certainly improve your movement skills
 - Vim help, `:h word-motions` and `:h motion` are both great resources
 - A good [Vim wiki](http://vim.wikia.com/wiki/Moving_around) article

 ### Usage

-Once installed you can all the command `:HardTimeOn` to active hardtime, conversely you can use `:HardTimeOff` to swtich it off.
+Once installed you can call the command `:HardTimeOn` to activate hardtime, conversely you can use `:HardTimeOff` to swtich it off.
 You can also use `:HardTimeToggle` toggle it on an off.